WISCA/wiscanet-source/CONTRIBUTING.md

-# Contributing to WISCANET
+# Contributing to WISCANet

 ## Welcome
-Thank you for taking the time to contribute and the interest in WISCANET!
+Thank you for taking the time to contribute and the interest in WISCANet!

 ## How Can I Contribute?